Cars 2: Critical response

-Conversely, Peter Travers of Rolling Stone gave the movie 3½ stars out of four, and said that "the sequel is a tire-burning burst of action and fun with a beating heart under its hood."
+Conversely, Peter Travers of Rolling Stone gave the film 3½ stars out of four, and said that "the sequel is a tire-burning burst of action and fun with a beating heart under its hood."
 He also praised its "fluid script" and called it a "winner".
-Roger Ebert was the most effusive of the more positive reviews, praising Lasseter's channeling of childhood playtime for the film's spirit and writing, “At a time when some ‘grown-up’ action films are relentlessly shallow and stupid, here is a movie with such complexity that even the cars sometimes have to pause and explain it to themselves.”
-Justin Chang of Variety commented, “The rare sequel that not only improves on but retroactively justifies its predecessor.”
+Roger Ebert was the most effusive of the more positive reviews, praising Lasseter's channeling of childhood playtime for the film's spirit and writing, "At a time when some 'grown-up' action films are relentlessly shallow and stupid, here is a movie with such complexity that even the cars sometimes have to pause and explain it to themselves."
+Justin Chang of Variety commented, "The rare sequel that not only improves on but retroactively justifies its predecessor."
 Ticket buyers also gave the film an A− in exit polls, on par with other Pixar titles.

 A central vein of many negative reviews was the theory that the Walt Disney Company forced Cars 2 into production at Pixar out of greed in order to drive merchandising sales.
-Lasseter vehemently denied these claims, which he attributed to "people who don’t know the facts, rushing to judge."
+Lasseter vehemently denied these claims, which he attributed to "people who don't know the facts, rushing to judge."
 Some theorized that the vitriol was less about the film but more about Pixar's broadened focus to sequels.
 The New York Times reported that although one negatively reviewed film would not be enough to scratch the studio, "the commentary did dent morale at the studio, which until then had enjoyed an unbroken and perhaps unprecedented run of critical acclaim."